Taking medicines that affect your immune system, such as steroids or medicines that are taken after having an organ transplant.

 If a pregnant woman gets chickenpox, her baby has a high

-risk of developing shingles during his or her first 2 years of life.
-And if a baby gets chickenpox in the first year of life, he or she has a higher risk of developing shingles during childhood.1
+risk for shingles during his or her first 2 years of life.
+And if a baby gets chickenpox in the first year of life, he or she has a higher risk for shingles during childhood.1

 Postherpetic neuralgia (PHN) is a common